cybercongress/go-cyber/docs/upgrade_guide.md

 # How to upgrade cyber node with cosmosd

 Upgrade to newer version of binaries will be covered in this guide.
-Go-cyber using [cosmosd](https://github.com/regen-network/cosmosd) upgrade manager for on-chain upgrades.
+Go-cyber using [cosmosd](https://github.com/regen-network/cosmosd) upgrade manager and [upgrade module](https://docs.cosmos.network/master/modules/upgrade/) for on-chain upgrades.

 ## Definition

 Current upgrade named Darwin, so all further referencies will be made to that name.
 Overal upgrade process is basically tied to changing binary file of the cyberd to new version, at the same time for all validator nodes.
-Governance proposal for upgrade wii define name for upgrade and block in the chain, when this upgrade should happen.
+Governance proposal for upgrade will define name for upgrade and block in the chain, when this upgrade should happen.
 New binary file must be pre-compiled (or downloaded), and placed rigth inside `.cyberd` folder.
 Whole uprade process is as simple as theese steps:

-- newly compiled `cyberd` binary file is being placed into correct folder
+- newly compiled `cyberd` binary file is being placed into correct directory

 - when desired upgrade block comes `cosmosd` catches event and stops cyber node

-- `cosmosd` starting node from new binary file from the folder with upgrade name
+- `cosmosd` starting node from new binary file from the directory with upgrade name

 ### Cosmosd explained

 [Cosmosd](https://github.com/regen-network/cosmosd) is a tool designed by [Regen-Network](https://github.com/regen-network) devs.
 It is designed for smooth and configurable management of upgrading binaries as a live chain is upgraded, as well as makes syncing a full node for genesis simplier.
 The upgrade manager will monitor the stdout of the daemon to look for messages from the upgrade module indicating a pending or required upgrade and act appropriately.

-Since the version 0.1.6 special module has been integrated to cyber, which add possibility to make new kind of proposal called `software-upgrade`.
+Since the version 0.1.6 (Euler-6) upgrade module has been integrated to cyber, which add possibility to make new kind of proposal called `software-upgrade`.
 This proposal, if passed, set specific block or time when upgrade should happen as well as specifies unique upgrade name.
 By default cosmosd is launching deamon file that is located under `DAEMON_HOME/upgrade_manager/genesis/` folder.
 When upgrade time comes `cyberd` generates to it's stdout sting looks like following:

 ```bash
 Jul 16 17:25:11 mars cosmosd[5791]: E[2020-07-16|17:25:11.325] UPGRADE "darwin" NEEDED at height: 2000:     module=main